|Remove||Item||Quantity × Price|

 That was over 20 years ago.
 I have since trained as an occupational therapist and have worked with young people on inpatient hospital wards, outpatient clinics, in youth programs, at dance conferences, and in private practice.

-My approach to eating disorders – and other difficulties that prevent children and young people from thriving – is gentle but firm, holistic, trauma-informed, inclusive, evidence-based, and full of compassion.
+My approach to eating disorders – and other difficulties that prevent young people from thriving – is gentle but firm, holistic, trauma-informed, inclusive, evidence-based, and full of compassion.
 I integrate occupational science, psychological research, neuroscience and clinical experience from both Canada and the UK.

 I know how devastating an eating disorder can be to an individual and their family, but with specialist support, an individualized care plan, and a consistent approach, recovery is possible!